Nyks45/Kernel-TC/README.md

-                                   X86_64-GCC-6.1.0
+                                   X86_64-GCC-Linaro-6.1.0
                                        android
                                 cross-compile toolchian

-RUN ./setup to setup the toolchain for use
+RUN ./setup to setup the toolchain for use.
+Requires tar with xz filter support.

-had to zip a few files cause github was throwing errors due to their size.
+The execlib DIR of this TC has been compressed with tar with xz filter due to upload errors by git client.

-toolchain for x86_64 architecture for kernel compilation , compiled from GNU GCC 6.1.0 source with graphite and link time optimizations(lto).
+TC for x86_64 architecture for kernel compilation , compiled from Linaro GCC 6.1.0 source with graphite and link time optimizations(lto).

+This TC has embedded Newlib C library support with plugin & lto optimiztions along with custom CLoog & PPL support.

                             setup export commands in .bashrc